VOLTTRON/volttron/docs/source/volttron_applications/Simulated-Drivers.rst

    report power as a function of (simulated) time, but it has no built-in default logic for deciding what particular power metrics to report.

-The source code for these agents and drivers is in github's ``VOLTTRON / volttron-applications`` repository ("master" branch) under ``kisensum/Simulation``.

 Linux Installation
 ==================

 The following steps describe how to set up and run a simulation.
-They assumes that ``VOLTTRON / volttron`` and ``VOLTTRON / volttron-applications`` repositories have been downloaded from github, and that Linux shell variables ``$VOLTTRON_ROOT`` and ``$VOLTTRON_APPLICATIONS_ROOT`` point at the root directories of these repositories.
+They assume that ``VOLTTRON / volttron`` and ``VOLTTRON / volttron-applications`` repositories have been downloaded from github, and that Linux shell variables ``$VOLTTRON_ROOT`` and ``$VOLTTRON_APPLICATIONS_ROOT`` point at the root directories of these repositories.